Begin your career in health care

 - Complete all pre-professional prerequisite courses by the end of the summer semester before the program begins (pre-professional prerequisite courses listed below).
 All prerequisite courses must be completed at a regionally accredited institution

-- Complete the Graduate Record Examination General (GRE) or the Medical College Admission Test (MCAT) within the past 5 years.
+- Complete the Physician Assistant College Admission Test (PA-CAT) (recommended), Graduate Record Examination General (GRE) or the Medical College Admission Test (MCAT) within the past 5 years.

 - Meet all requirements for admission to graduate study at Missouri State University.
 Graduate College admission and degree requirements are detailed under the Graduate College policies in the current catalog.